 Trends and Latest Developments

 The field of input devices is constantly evolving, driven by advancements in technology and changing user needs.
-One of the most significant trends in recent years has been the rise of natural user interfaces (NUIs).
+But one of the most significant trends in recent years has been the rise of natural user interfaces (NUIs).
 NUIs aim to make human-computer interaction more intuitive and seamless by leveraging natural human behaviors like speech, gestures, and eye movements.

 Another trend in the field of input devices is the development of more immersive and interactive virtual reality (VR) and augmented reality (AR) experiences.
 VR headsets and AR glasses are becoming more affordable and accessible, opening up new possibilities for gaming, entertainment, education, and training.
 These devices often incorporate advanced input devices like motion controllers and haptic feedback systems, which allow users to interact with virtual environments in a more realistic and intuitive way.